cuijiyao01/docker-k8s-training/kubernetes/exercise_02_create_pod.md

 `kubectl exec -ti <my-pod> bash`

 ## Step 5: clean-up
 It's time to clean-up - go and delete the pod you created.
 But before open a second shell and run `watch kubectl get pods`.
-As usual adapt the namespace.
 Now you can remove the pod from the cluster by running a `delete` command.
 Check the [cheat-sheet](https://github.wdf.sap.corp/D051945/docker-k8s-training/blob/master/cheat-sheet.md) for help.
 Which phases of the pod do you observe in your second shell?